-Economic growth amounted to +1.7% in the first half of 2023, with the forecast for year-end 2023 up to +2.1% according to the National Institute of Statistics / Eurostat / BCR research.
-Investments are expected to continue supporting the gross domestic product ("GDP") advance during the second half of 2023 significantly, while household consumption are expected to add less to growth relative to 2022.
-During the first half of 2023, the contribution to the yearly growth of investments versus private consumption was almost even, with the latter posting a slightly higher contribution.
-The expectations are for a rebound in GDP expansion for 2024 to +3.3% year on year, driven by consumption, on the lagged impact from real wage growth and spillover effects from state investments.
+Economic growth came in +0.7% year-over-year in the first half of 2024, with the forecast for full-year 2024 at +1.9% year-over-year according to BCR research.
+Household consumption is expected to remain the main driver for the gross domestic product ("GDP") advance in the second half of 2024, while gross fixed capital formation is expected to add less to growth relative to 2023.
+During the first half of 2024, the positive contribution to the yearly growth from private consumption was significantly higher than the contribution from investments.
+The expectations are for a rebound in GDP expansion for 2025 to +2.8% year-over-year, driven by household consumption, on the lagged impact from real wage growth, and state investments.